 The mole carries sensors and heaters to determine the thermal conductivity of the ground around it.
-The thermal conductivity experiment measures how long it takes the ground next to the surface of the probe to cool down after its temperature is elevated by a heating element on the mole's surface.
-The conductivity information is combined with information from sensors that measure ground temperature along the science tether at different depths - the thermal gradient - to determine heat flux.
-The HP3 sensors can measure temperature differences as small as about two one-hundredths of a degree Fahrenheit (about one one-hundredth of a degree Celsius).
+The thermal conductivity experiment measures how long it takes heat released from the surface of the probe to reach temperature sensors at a known distance away.
+The conductivity information is combined with information from sensors about ground temperature at different depths -- the thermal gradient -- to determine heat flux.
+The HP3 sensors can measure temperature differences as small as about two one-hundredths of a degree Fahrenheit (about one onehundredth of a degree Celsius).

 The mole also contains the hammering mechanism and tilt sensors.
 A motor attached to a gearbox slowly compresses and then quickly releases a spring that drives the tungsten hammer against the interior of the mole tip, at a pace of one stroke every 3.6 seconds.
 The tilt sensors provide information about how much of the mole's motion is net downward penetration and how much is lateral, out of total burrowing motion determined by monitoring the length of science tether pulled into the ground.